ansible/ansible-navigator/docs/settings.rst

 The ansible-navigator settings file
 ========================================

-Settings for ``ansible-navigator`` can provided at the command line, set using an environment variable or specified in a settings file.
+Settings for ``ansible-navigator`` can be provided on the command line, set using an environment variable or specified in a settings file.

 The settings file name and path can be specified with an environment variable